cianaellington-data/homelessness-analysis/README.md

 # Homelessness Data Analysis Project
 SQL analysis of U.S. homelessness data (2018)

 ---

 ## Executive Summary
-This project uses SQL and BigQuery to analyze U.S. homelessness data in (2018) uncovering key patterns in unaccompanied homeless youth, overall homelessness by state, and regions with strong shelter coverage.
-The goal is to support data-informed decision-making and highlight how public data can help guide effective policies and resource allocation.
+This project uses SQL and BigQuery to analyze U.S. homelessness data in 2018, uncovering key patterns in unaccompanied homeless youth, overall homelessness by state, and regions with strong shelter coverage.
+The goal is to support data-informed decision-making and highlight how public data can guide effective policies and resource allocation.

 > 🔍 **Featured Insight:** Some regions with large homeless populations maintain unsheltered rates below 2%, showing that strong shelter infrastructure and coordinated services can significantly reduce unsheltered homelessness.